thinktandem/tandem/docs/guides/improve-tandem.md

 This means that _on a high level_ someone should be able to go there with an idea or suggestion and...

 1. Put it through a standardized vetting, prioritization and refinement process
-2. End up with small and actionable tasks that can be advanced by a team slowly and methodically over some time frame
+2. End up with small, actionable and connected tasks that can be advanced by a team slowly and methodically over some time frame
 3. Make contributions into a predefined and obvious structure
 4. Have their contributions automatically deployed to the places where they have the most impact
-5. Improve Tandem by removing repetition, variables and confusion from our work and processes
+5. Improve Tandem by removing repetition, variables and confusion from our work

 ## Understanding the specifics